kartoza/TheKartozaHandbook/docs/src/gis/cartography/cartography-guidelines.md

 -----|-------------
 [Oxford AI Textures](https://www.robots.ox.ac.uk/~vgg/data/dtd/) | Use for raster fill textures.
 License unknown.
 [QGIS Styles](https://plugins.qgis.org/styles/) | A collection of re-usable QGIS styles you can use to level up your cartography and learn how to produce interesting cartography.
-[QGIS Example Projects](https://plugins.qgis.org/geopackages/) | A collection of QGIS projects which provide reference examples of how different GIS workflows in QGIS.
+[QGIS Example Projects](https://plugins.qgis.org/geopackages/) | A collection of QGIS projects which provide reference examples of a number of different GIS workflows in QGIS.
 [QGIS Example Processing Models](https://plugins.qgis.org/models/)| A collection of processing models which solve different geospatial analysis problems.
 [QGIS Example 3D Models](https://plugins.qgis.org/wavefronts/) | A collection of 3d Objects you can use as point symbol markers for your 3D Scenes.
 [QGIS .lyr Files](https://plugins.qgis.org/layerdefinitions)| A collection of QGIS .lyr files with useful datasets that you can add to your QGIS projects.